-Treatment should be initiated under the direction of physicians qualified under the Drug Addiction Treatment Act.
+Treatment should be initiated under the direction of healthcare providers qualified under the Drug Addiction Treatment Act.

-Do not take SUBOXONE® (buprenorphine and naloxone) Sublingual Film (CIII) if you are allergic to buprenorphine or naloxone as serious negative effects, including anaphylactic shock, have been reported.
+Do not take SUBOXONE Film if you are allergic to buprenorphine or naloxone as serious negative effects, including anaphylactic shock, have been reported.

-SUBOXONE Sublingual Film can be abused in a manner similar to other opioids, legal or illicit.
+SUBOXONE Film can be abused in a manner similar to other opioids, legal or illicit.

-SUBOXONE Sublingual Film can cause serious life-threatening breathing problems, overdose and death, particularly when taken by the intravenous (IV) route in combination with benzodiazepines or other medications that act on the nervous system (ie, sedatives, tranquilizers, or alcohol).
-It is extremely dangerous to take nonprescribed benzodiazepines or other medications that act on the nervous system while taking SUBOXONE Sublingual Film.
+SUBOXONE Film can cause serious life-threatening breathing problems, overdose and death, particularly when taken by the intravenous (IV) route in combination with benzodiazepines or other medications that act on the nervous system (ie, sedatives, tranquilizers, or alcohol).
+It is extremely dangerous to take nonprescribed benzodiazepines or other medications that act on the nervous system while taking SUBOXONE Film.

-You should not drink alcohol while taking SUBOXONE Sublingual Film, as this can lead to loss of consciousness or even death.
+You should not drink alcohol while taking SUBOXONE Film, as this can lead to loss of consciousness or even death.

 Death has been reported in those who are not opioid dependent.

-SUBOXONE Sublingual Film is not recommended in patients with severe hepatic impairment and may not be appropriate for patients with moderate hepatic impairment.
-However, SUBOXONE Sublingual Film may be used with caution for maintenance treatment in patients with moderate hepatic impairment who have initiated treatment on a buprenorphine product without naloxone.
+SUBOXONE Film is not recommended in patients with severe hepatic impairment and may not be appropriate for patients with moderate hepatic impairment.
+However, SUBOXONE Film may be used with caution for maintenance treatment in patients with moderate hepatic impairment who have initiated treatment on a buprenorphine product without naloxone.

-Keep SUBOXONE Sublingual Film out of the sight and reach of children.
-Accidental or deliberate ingestion of SUBOXONE Sublingual Film by a child can cause severe breathing problems and death.
+Keep SUBOXONE Film out of the sight and reach of children.
+Accidental or deliberate ingestion of SUBOXONE Film by a child can cause severe breathing problems and death.

-Do not take SUBOXONE Sublingual Film before the effects of other opioids (eg, heroin, hydrocodone, methadone, morphine, oxycodone) have subsided as you may experience withdrawal symptoms.
+Do not take SUBOXONE Film before the effects of other opioids (eg, heroin, hydrocodone, methadone, morphine, oxycodone) have subsided as you may experience withdrawal symptoms.

-Before taking SUBOXONE Sublingual Film, tell your doctor if you are pregnant or plan to become pregnant.
-If you are pregnant or become pregnant while taking SUBOXONE Film, alert your doctor immediately and you should report it using the contact information provided below. *
+Before taking SUBOXONE Film, tell your healthcare provider if you are pregnant or plan to become pregnant.
+If you are pregnant, tell your healthcare provider as withdrawal signs and symptoms should be monitored closely and the dose adjusted as necessary.
+If you are pregnant or become pregnant while taking SUBOXONE Film, alert your healthcare provider immediately and you should report it using the contact information provided below. *

-Before taking SUBOXONE Sublingual Film, talk to your doctor if you are breastfeeding or plan to breastfeed your baby.
-SUBOXONE can pass into your breast milk.
-You and your doctor should consider the development and health benefits of breastfeeding along with your clinical need for SUBOXONE Sublingual Film and should also consider any potential adverse effects on the breastfed child from the drug or from the underlying maternal condition.
+Before taking SUBOXONE Film, talk to your healthcare provider if you are breastfeeding or plan to breastfeed your baby.
+The active ingredients of SUBOXONE Film can pass into your breast milk.
+You and your healthcare provider should consider the development and health benefits of breastfeeding along with your clinical need for SUBOXONE Film and should also consider any potential adverse effects on the breastfed child from the drug or from the underlying maternal condition.

-Do not drive, operate heavy machinery, or perform any other dangerous activities until you know how SUBOXONE Sublingual Film affects you.
-Buprenorphine in SUBOXONE Sublingual Film can cause drowsiness and slow reaction times during dose-adjustment periods.
+Do not drive, operate heavy machinery, or perform any other dangerous activities until you know how SUBOXONE Film affects you.
+Buprenorphine in SUBOXONE Film can cause drowsiness and slow reaction times during dose-adjustment periods.

-Common side effects of SUBOXONE Sublingual Film include nausea, vomiting, drug withdrawal syndrome, headache, sweating, numb mouth, constipation, painful tongue, redness of the mouth, intoxication (feeling lightheaded or drunk), disturbance in attention, irregular heartbeat, decrease in sleep, blurred vision, back pain, fainting, dizziness, and sleepiness.
+Common side effects of SUBOXONE Film include nausea, vomiting, drug withdrawal syndrome, headache, sweating, numb mouth, constipation, painful tongue, redness of the mouth, intoxication (feeling lightheaded or drunk), disturbance in attention, irregular heartbeat, decrease in sleep, blurred vision, back pain, fainting, dizziness, and sleepiness.

-This is not a complete list of potential adverse events associated with SUBOXONE Sublingual Film.
+This is not a complete list of potential adverse events associated with SUBOXONE Film.
 Please see full Prescribing Information for a complete list.